Skip to main page content (AccessKey S)

-Minor roads three miles south of Montrose lead you to Boddin Point, a spur of rock projecting south east at the northern end of Lunan Bay.
+Minor roads three miles south of Montrose lead you to Boddin Point, a spur of rock projecting south-east at the northern end of Lunan Bay.

 Between Boddin Point and the line of the main railway to Aberdeen lies the hamlet of Boddin, now no more than a few farmsteads and a bothy.
-Limited parking is usually possible on the verge above the gated track leading down to the point itself: remember that farm vehicles use the roads and gates around here, so don't block either.
+Limited parking is usually possible on the verge above the gated track leading down to the point itself: remember that farm vehicles use the roads and gates around here, so don't block access.

 Why come to Boddin Point?
 It isn't to everyone's taste but if you like exploring rocky shorelines and rockpools or just enjoying wild coastal scenery with a sense of history and great views, then this is a superb spot.